 This workshop introduces the Buddhist practice of meditation with some short secular mindfulness meditation, leading to producing some group art.
 Children will explore the well-being aspects of this practice and it contains no religious content.

 Asian Marriage Workshops (Up to 40 children)

 Across all cultures, weddings are an important time for families to come together and celebrate.
 It is therefore unsurprising that the occasion is filled with tradition and custom.
-In our marriage workshop we compare the (often) familiar traditions of a Western wedding, with that of an Asian or Jewish wedding.
-Throughout the workshop, your students will get the chance to learn about food, clothes, guests, music and ceremony, and then culminates in the marriage of two students.
+In our marriage workshop we compare the (often) familiar traditions of a Western wedding, with that of an Asian wedding.
+Throughout the workshop, your children will get the chance to learn about food, clothes, guests, music and the ceremony, which culminates in the marriage of two children.
 During the ‘wedding’ ceremony all children will have the opportunity to try on a range of different outfits (Asian marriage workshops only).